murphyslaw480/idea-game/README.md

 *   occasionally shifts to wormhole mode and shoots out possibly useful debris

-## How to use Git and Github
+## Setting up Git, Github, etc.

 ### Getting your own copy of the repository

 1. Make a Github account and install [Github for Windows][2] (or just Git on Mac/Linux).
+If you're using Github for Windows, go to the settings and make sure you enter your name and email address, and also switch the option for the shell to Git Bash.

 2. Visit the [main idea-game repository][3] on github.com and click the **Fork** button.
 Now you have a copy of the repository under your Github account.

 3. Now you need to **clone** your forked repository to your computer.
+    If you have Github for Windows installed, you can just browse to the repository on Github and click the "Clone in Windows" button.
-You can do this through Github for Windows, or you can open the Git shell, `cd` to a suitable location, and do
+    Otherwise, you can open the Git shell, `cd` to a suitable location, and do

         $ git clone <repository>